aliensrye/perfserver/README.md

 1) The Simulator
 The first thing is a simulator, that simulate providing Performance data.

-It can be startet with java -jar perfserver.jar or is found as the responsible maven project.
+It can be startet with java -jar perfserver-[....].jar or is found as the responsible maven project.
 This launches a webserver with the folliwng functions on http://127.0.0.1:8001

 /hello  -> This answers with Hello World